Divorce Mediation Checklist

-In order to have successful mediation and avoid unnecessary turmoil, try to follow this guide:
+In order to have successful divorce mediation and avoid unnecessary turmoil, try to follow this guide:

 This should always be the first step of your divorce mediation checklist.
 Not only should you leave your emotions at the door, you should also come prepared to listen to things you may not want to hear.
 Your spouse might propose something that upsets you and causes you to respond with an equally irritating proposal.
 Chances are that you know each other well enough to escalate the situation quickly.
 Try to avoid letting emotions rule at all costs.
 Give him or her a chance to speak, and you will also have your chance.
 If you hit a point where you need time away from the mediation table, let your attorney know.
 Do your best to make a rational business-like decision, and not one based on emotions.